 It requires EU governments to apply risk assessments and transparency measures to goods listed by the 'EU Common Military List'.

-The User's Guide is intended to help Member States apply the EU Common Position.
+The User's Guide (revised in 2019) is intended to help Member States apply the EU Common Position.
 It does not replace the Common Position in any way, but summarises agreed guidance for the interpretation of its criteria and implementation of its articles.
 It is intended for use primarily by export licensing officials.